 Governments around the world have realized the existential threat and have started taking steps to get as many people on board with eco-friendly solutions in all facets of life as possible.

 There aren’t any laws that allow the US government to force any single person, much less large company or even energy utility providers to adopt solar power.

 The cultural pushback against Congress would likely be unprecedented if any attempts recently to enact sound health and education policies are of any indication.

 Even though we’re already seeing severe weather, an indicator of rapid climate change, which includes heavy flooding, major droughts, extreme winters, and record-breaking heat waves, the public tends to still operate on a very selfish mindset in this regard.

-The federal government has its own set of incentives for people to switch to solar, but California has one of the most aggressive incentives for making the switch today, whether for residential solar panels or commercial and industrial solar panel installations.
+The federal government has its own set of incentives for people to switch to solar, but the Golden State has one of the most aggressive incentives for making the switch today, whether for residential solar panels or industrial and commercial solar panel installations.

 Legislators know that the cost for installation is high and that not everyone is will or able to cover those costs, despite the fact that the savings, in the long run, outstrip the costs of traditional power.

 It’s important to remember, though, that incentives both for the state and federal programs aren’t permanent.
 This means that if you don’t take advantage of them soon, there’s no guarantee they’ll still be there.